China develops a fully autonomous underwater attack drone

 “The needs of future underwater warfare bring new development opportunities for unmanned platforms,” the report published July 2 in the Journal of Harbin Engineering University 1 said.

-Unlike conventional subs that require humans “to fine-tune the sonar from time to time to improve the results of searching and tracking,” the report noted, China’s UUV contain “all the subsystems such as information acquisition, target detection, assessment, status and parameter control (they need to) have completely independent decision-making capabilities.”
+Unlike conventional subs that require humans “to fine-tune the sonar from time to time to improve the results of searching and tracking,” the report noted, China’s underwater drone contains “all the subsystems such as information acquisition, target detection, assessment, status and parameter control (they need to) have completely independent decision-making capabilities.”

 Meaning, of course, full autonomy to determine potential threats or enemies, and the capacities to neutralize those without outside instruction.

-It is not known why China decided to reveal the existence of its UUV program, but it comes amid rising tensions on several fronts.
+It is not known why China decided to reveal the existence of its underwater attack drone or wider UUV program, but it comes amid rising tensions on several fronts.

 As tensions between the US and China have increased in recent years, so too have fears that Beijing may decide to invade Taiwan, which it considers a renegade part of its territory.
 Discovery of China’s head start in AI applications, and the incorporation of those into advanced military technology is also troubling.
 News of the autonomous UUV’s successful solo firing of a torpedo, meanwhile, comes in the wake of news that DroneDJ colleague Scott Simmie has written about of automated aerial drones having killed humans without outside instruction.